Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 12.15.
 Write a program that read and display an array of strings with alphabetic order (without case sensitive) 12.16.
 Write a program that read and display an array of strings with alphabetic order (with case sensitive)

-12.17.
-Write a program that read any binary number and display equivalent decimal number

 12. String.h